How To Keep Hair Extensions From Tangling: Expert Guide 2026

 2.2.
 Brushing

 Frequent, gentle brushing is the most effective defense against mats.
-Educate your clients on the “3-times rule”: brush in the morning, midday, and before bed.
+Try the 3-times rule: Brush in the morning, midday, and before bed.

 2.3.
 Washing

+Washing too often dries out your extensions, washing too little lets product build up.
+The sweet spot is every 10-14 days.
 In this important process, use only sulfate-free and paraben-free formulas, and never scrub in a circular motion.
 Harsh sulfates and friction are the two primary culprits that strip the hair’s surface, leaving it rough and far more prone to knotting.

 2.4.
 Sleeping